NorthIsUp/enhanced-dash-mcp/docs/help.md

 - Ensure Python 3.8+ and required dependencies from `requirements.txt` are installed.
 - Lint and type-check using `flake8 .` and `mypy .`; configuration files are
   provided in `.flake8` and `mypy.ini`.
+- When calling `search_dash_docs`, pass an integer `limit` between 1 and 100.
+  Values that are not integers will be cast to an integer automatically.
 - Logs are written to `~/.cache/dash-mcp/server.log` by default.
 Adjust `DASH_MCP_LOG_LEVEL` and `DASH_MCP_LOG_FILE` environment variables to control logging.